 The operational feasibility of HR2 is largely dependent on the line capacity available on the Northern Line.
-Proposals for 6TPH on the HR2 could be facilitated by J diverting four existing Bray to Howth or Malahide services to Swords instead.
-In addition, two new - services could be facilitated on the line to serve \ Swords.
+Proposals for 6TPH on the HR2 could be facilitated by Journey time assumptions for HR2 are as follows: diverting four existing Bray to Howth or Malahide services to Swords instead.
+In addition, two new services could be facilitated on the line to serve Swords.
 An indicative sketch of the proposed heavy rail service plan is shown in Figure 7.6 below.